darshdee/VisualDataAnalysis/README.md

 # Visual Data Analysis

 ## Overview
-In this project, I focus on employing the use of visual analysis as the primary tool for exploring restaurant dataset and assessing a few hypotheses regarding the food industry
+In this project, I focus on employing the use of visual analysis as the primary tool for exploring a dataset on restaurants in India and assessing a few hypotheses regarding food industry trends

 ## Goals